Dozens of states target Google's app store in antitrust suit

 Published

-This time, attorneys general for 36 states and the District of Columbia have filed a lawsuit targeting Google's Play store, where consumers download apps designed for the Android software that powers most of the world's smartphones.

-The 144-page complaint filed late Wednesday in a Northern California federal court represents the fourth major antitrust lawsuit filed against Google by government agencies across the U.S. since last October.
+The 144-page complaint, filed late Wednesday in a Northern California federal court, represents the fourth major antitrust filed against Google by government agencies across the U.S. since last October.

 The lawsuit also comes against a backdrop of proposed laws in Congress tailored to either break up or undermine the power amassed by Google, Apple, Facebook and Amazon.
 The four have built trillion-dollar empires fueled by the immense popularity of services that people have become increasingly dependent upon.